 The two giants leading the development of MJ 3D printing are Stratasys and 3D Systems.
-The two main differences between their devices are the type of material used for the support structure.
+The main differences between their devices are the material used for the support structure.

 On the other hand, the MultiJet 3D printer uses paraffin as a support material.
 After printing the part on the MultiJet 3D printer, the supports need to be melted in an oven.

-Polyjet resins come in a variety of colors and properties, and stiffnesses range from flexible and rubbery (26-28 Shore D) materials such as Objet TangoPlus to more rigid materials (83-86 Shore D) such as Objet VeroClear.
+Polyjet resins come in various colors and properties, and stiffnesses range from flexible and rubbery (26-28 Shore D) materials such as Objet TangoPlus to more rigid materials (83-86 Shore D) such as Objet VeroClear.
 Additionally, overmolded materials are available to add a layer of rubber-like material to tougher parts.
 Visuals can range from opaque to clear, as well as pure black or white, and are also available in composites of different resins to provide specific material qualities.
-PolyJet 3D printers give you a variety of materials to choose from, and even allow you to combine multiple materials in one 3D printed model.
-You can use 3D printing to achieve things you never thought were possible, such as simulating overmolding, making flexible, colorful prototypes, ergonomic molds, or printing different parts at the same time.
-PolyJet 3D printers give you a variety of materials to choose from, and even allow you to combine multiple materials in one 3D printed model.
-You can use 3D printing to achieve things you never thought were possible, such as simulating overmolding, making flexible, colorful prototypes, ergonomic molds, or printing different parts at the same time.
+PolyJet 3D printers give you a variety of materials to choose from and even allow you to combine multiple materials in one 3D printed model.
+You can use 3D printing to achieve things you never thought possible, such as simulating overmolding, making flexible, colorful prototypes and ergonomic molds, or printing different parts simultaneously.
+PolyJet 3D printers give you a variety of materials to choose from and even allow you to combine multiple materials in one 3D printed model.
+You can use 3D printing to achieve things you never thought possible, such as simulating overmolding, making flexible, colorful prototypes and ergonomic molds, or printing different parts simultaneously.

 Digital Materials can combine two or three base resins to create nearly 1,000 composite materials with specific, predictable material properties, expanding the possibilities for related applications.
-A wide range of shades, translucency, Shore A hardness values and other properties can be achieved to provide an excellent true-to-life product for imaginative prototypes.
+A wide range of shades, translucency, Shore A hardness values , and other properties can provide an excellent true-to-life product for innovative prototypes.

-Because PolyJet is a technology that can produce highly detailed parts in hours, it’s especially ideal for making realistic prototypes.
-When prototyping, time is really money, so it’s best not to waste it.
+Because PolyJet is a technology that can produce highly complex parts in hours, it’s especially ideal for making realistic prototypes.
+When prototyping, time is real money, so it’s best not to waste it.

-Another advantage of PolyJet is the ability to 3D print with different materials at the same time.
-This enables compex geometry and again saves time (and money).
+Another advantage of PolyJet is the ability to 3D print with different materials simultaneously.
+This enables complex geometry and again saves time (and money).